-Since my four year old daughter was most interested in meeting characters, my big tip would be to go to the character lunches and dinners at odd hours.
+Since my four year old daughter was most interested in meeting characters, my big tip would be to go to the character meals at odd hours.
 We walked into the Garden Grille in Epcot Land Pavilion at 1:30 and were almost the only ones there.
 She basically spent an hour and a half playing and talking with Mickey, Minnie, Chip and Dale!
 It was the highlight of the trip.
 The meals are a little pricey, but very tasty, and it was worth every penny to see her skipping out of the restaurant hand-in-hand with Dale.

 The autograph books are a great idea.
 At first I thought they kind of held the lines up, but they are a great incentive for those timid kids (like my daughter) to go up to the characters, and a wonderful keepsake.
 She still thumbs through hers daily.
 Plus, the characters sign their names in keeping with their characters, i.e. Aladdin signs in swooshy arab-esque letters like the movie logo, The Queen of Hearts carries a red pen and will only sign in red, Eeyore draws a little rain cloud, etc. A lot of fun.
 (Doug)

 We found the best place to see characters was the riverboat in Liberty Square.
 You can't guarantee who will be on the boat but it usually includes either Mickey or Minnie.
 We went twice and both times there were at least 7-8 characters on board.
 It's not well advertised and we had a chance to see them all with little or no waiting.
 It was only done for part of the day. ( Christina Pitman)